-The "Residential" designation in the Lindsay Official Plan (LOP) applies to this property as the policies in the proposed "Residential" designation in the Lindsay Secondary Plan (SP) are subject to appeal to the Local Planning Appeal Tribunal.
-This designation permits a variety of dwelling types and other local institutional or community uses, such as a place of worship, parkettes, neighbourhood parks and neighbourhood commercial uses.
+The "Residential" designation in the Lindsay Secondary Plan (SP) applies and is now in full force and effect following the recent repeal of the Lindsay Official Plan (LOP) by the Minister of Municipal Affairs and Housing (MMAH).
+This designation permits a variety of dwelling types and neighbourhood parks and neighbourhood commercial uses.
 For residential development, in addition to three types of density, mixed density development may also occur.
 The appropriate density shall be based on the availability of services, compatibility with surrounding uses and locational factors.

-Single detached dwellings, semi-detached dwellings, duplex dwellings and similar lowprofile residential buildings not exceeding 2.5 storeys in height, and two (2) dwelling units per property are considered a low density form of development, while medium density permits development in the form of triplex dwellings, fourplex dwellings, row or block townhouse dwellings, converted dwellings containing more than two dwelling units, walk-up apartments and similar medium profile residential buildings not exceeding 4 storeys in height.
+Single detached dwellings, semi-detached dwellings, duplex dwellings and similar low-profile residential buildings not exceeding 2.5 storeys in height, and two (2) dwelling units per property are considered a low density form of development, while medium density residential uses shall include triplex dwellings, fourplex dwellings, row or block townhouse dwellings, stacked townhouse, converted dwellings containing more than two dwelling units, and mid-rise apartment housing not exceeding four storeys in height.